 It started with my shopping trips to stock up in preparation for quarantine.
 I bought lots of extra snacks for my kids, thinking that this was one small way I could try to keep some normalcy in their upended lives.
 I don’t normally eat their snacks, but having them around all the time meant that sometimes I’d look down and realize I’d just eaten a couple of Oreos or a handful of chips without even thinking about it.

 But while the sweets were a temptation, the real issue for me was just overeating in general, especially high-carb foods like hot white rice and creamy mashed potatoes.
 I enjoy cooking for my family, and it was easy to lose track of what I was eating as we all ate together.
 Carbs are comfort foods for me, and I was definitely using them that way!
-Instead of snacking, try these 27 things to do during quarantine to take care of yourself.

 I realized this wasn’t me

 Then, about a week ago, I found myself standing in front of my fridge, looking for something to eat, again—even though it was only 10 o’clock in the morning—when something clicked and I finally realized what I was doing.
 And I didn’t like it!
 I felt bloated and foggy, and even though I’m not a big fan of weighing myself regularly, I could tell I’d regained a few pounds.
 It made me mad.
 This wasn’t me!
 I’d worked too hard to ditch sugar and improve my health to let it all go now.
 Plus, I didn’t want to gain those 10 pounds back.

 I resolved to get back to eating and exercising in a healthy way.
 I certainly couldn’t control the pandemic, but I could take charge of myself—I was no longer going to feel like a victim of my circumstances.
 I’ve gone through the process of losing weight and getting healthy in the past, so I knew what I needed to do.
 Here’s what that has entailed.